Frequent Questions

 Phase 2 is administered by Aerocadet, also free of charge.
 The applicants will have to pass the following stages in order to qualify for the scholarship:

-Applicants must also pass two basic tests on spatial orientation and reasoning.
-These tests, provided by Seliant Employee Selection Service online testing software, will each take no more than 20 minutes to complete and are administered online.
-The results will be sent to Aerocadet immediately after completion.
+Additionally, applicants must complete two short assessments evaluating spatial orientation and reasoning skills.
+These tests, provided through the Seliant Employee Selection Service online testing platform, each take no more than 20 minutes and are administered entirely online.
+Results are transmitted directly to Aerocadet upon completion.

 Once awarded, you can start using your scholarship by applying for admission!

-Scholarship awards are announced on August 25th, annually.
+Scholarship awards are announced in January, annually.
 The awarded applicants will be published on our website and notified in person, with an official award PDF attached.
-In addition to the award, the applicants will be sent a free SLAS package ($700.00 USD value), which will include conditional Aerocadet admission acceptance letter, a conditional guaranteed employment offer from our partner, Global Air BVI Inc, and a loan petition letter from our company.
+In addition to the award, the applicants will be sent a free SLAS package which will include conditional Aerocadet admission acceptance letter, a conditional guaranteed employment offer from our partner, Global Air BVI Inc, and a loan petition letter from our company.

 Aerocadet receives numerous scholarship applications each year but awards only the top three candidates with $5,000 each.
-The scholarship grant can only be used for professional flight training programs in the United States or Canada.
-Flight training programs do not have to be conducted by Aerocadet, and can be conducted by any flight training institution in the United States and Canada.
-The flight training programs can not be solely for leisure purposes (PPL license), but must lead to a Commercial Pilot License (CPL) and Certified Flight Instructor (CFI) certification, and must including a guaranteed post-graduation internship either in the United States or Canada.
-Such programs can be conducted under a U.S. F-1 visa or a Canadian Student Permit.
-Aerocadet pays the scholarship grant funds directly to the flight training provider at any stage of the training as directed by the student.
+The scholarship grant can only be used for professional flight training programs provided by Aerocadet in the United States, Canada or the EU.
+The flight training programs can not be solely for leisure purposes (PPL license), but must lead to a Commercial Pilot License (CPL) and Certified Flight Instructor (CFI) certification, and must include a guaranteed post-graduation internship either in the United States or Canada.
 The scholarship can also serve as a partial proof of financing when applying for a student visa in the U.S. or Canada.

 Please note: Flight training candidates usually need to show proof of funding when applying for admission to a professional flight training program and a student visa.
-U.S. and Canadian consulates require this proof of funding, which can include personal savings, parental funds, a student loan approval letter from a bank, or a scholarship grant letter, to cover education and living expenses.
+U.S., E.U. and Canadian consulates require this proof of funding, which can include personal savings, parental funds, a student loan approval letter from a bank, or a scholarship grant letter, to cover education and living expenses.
+Aerocadet's scholarship award will provide you with a specially designed for the purpose of student loan application SLAS package, allowing you to apply for a student loan at your local banks.

 What to do if you do not win the scholarship grant